artisoni220317/Movie-Genre-Data-Analysis-Python/README.md

 # Movie-Genre-Data-Analysis-Python
 ## Research Questions
+1. Which genre is the most common(number of movies made)?
-1. Which genre have high avg.budget and revenue?
+2. Which genre have high avg.budget and revenue?
+2.5 Which genre have highest avg.
+Profit?
+3. Which genre have high avg.popularity?
 ## Research Hypothesis

 1. The best movies according to vote avg.return high profit and revenue.